ZvecOta/VinylNowif/README.md

 ### 480x320 Preview
 ![480x320 Preview](assets/480x320.png?raw=true "Nowify-Vinyl preview image")

+## To-do
+- Long song titles becomes 2 lines and pushes out of the bottom.
+Make it scroll or cut off.
+- Is there a way to upscale the 640px album art dynamically for better quality/perceived resolution

 ## Technical Limitations
 From what i could find, the Spotify API's maximum artwork size is only 640x640.
 So if you have large and/or high resolution screens, unfortunately you will be stuck with 640x640.